leknarf/loadcanary/NODELOADLIB.md

 ## Event-based loops ##

 The `ConditionalLoop` class provides a generic way to write a loop where each iteration is scheduled using `process.nextTick()`.
 This allows many long running "loops" to be executed concurrently by `node.js`.
+See `evloops.js`.

 **Functions:**